adam780930/react-practice/src/components/markdowndocs/Exampletext.md

-This website is created with React, styled with BootStrap framework and built using the following libraries:
+This website is created with React, styled with Tailwind CSS and built using the following libraries:
 - react-router-dom
 - react-markdown
 - react-pdf